fabioono25/links/README.md

 https://brilliant.org/wiki/merge/

 Is a comparison-based algorithm that focuses on how to merge together two pre-sorted arrays such that the resulting array is also sorted.
+Steps: merging and sorting.
+Divide-and-conquer approach to merge and sort a list.

 ![](https://github.com/fabioono25/study/blob/master/images/merge_sort.gif)
 ![](https://github.com/fabioono25/study/blob/master/images/Merge-Sort.png)